axeluhl/sailing-analytics/wiki/info/landscape/olympic-setup.md

 - tokyo-ssh.sapsailing.com: 10203-->10203; 5763-->rabbit-ap-northeast-1.sapsailing.com:5762; 15763-->rabbit-ap-northeast-1.sapsailing.com; 5675:rabbit.internal.sapsailing.com:5672; 15675:rabbit.internal.sapsailing.com:15672; 10202<--10202

-This means that tokyo-ssh.sapsailing.com sees
+This means that tokyo-ssh.sapsailing.com sees the process to use for reverse replication at its port 8888.
+Both laptops see the RabbitMQ running in eu-west-1 and reachable with its internal IP address under rabbit.internal.sapsailing.com at localhost:5675 / localhost:15675.
+The port forwarding through tokyo-ssh.sapsailing.com to the internal RabbitMQ address works through VPC peering.

 ## AWS Setup

 Our primary AWS region for the event will be Tokyo (ap-northeast-1).
 There, we have reserved the elastic IP ``52.194.91.94`` to which we've mapped the Route53 hostname ``tokyo-ssh.sapsailing.com`` with a simple A-record.
 The host assigned to the IP/hostname is to be used as a "jump host" for SSH tunnels.
 It runs Amazon Linux with a login-user named ``ec2-user``.
 The ``ec2-user`` has ``sudo`` permission.
+In the root user's crontab we have the same set of scripts hooked up that in our eu-west-1 production landscape is responsible for obtaining and installing the landscape manager's SSH public keys to the login user's account, aligning the set of ``authorized_keys`` with those of the registered landscape managers (users with permission ``LANDSCAPE:MANAGE:AWS``).
+The ``authorized_keys.org`` file also contains the two public SSH keys of the ``sailing`` accounts on the two laptops, so each time the script produces a new ``authorized_keys`` file for the ``ec2-user``, the ``sailing`` keys for the laptop tunnels don't get lost.

 I added the EPEL repository like this: